hudson valley

 Tarrytown + Sleepy Hollow, NY

-Tarrytown and neighboring Sleepy Hollow make for one of the Hudson Valley’s most accessible escapes — just a 40-minute Metro-North ride from Grand Central.
+Tarrytown and neighboring Sleepy Hollow make for one of the Hudson Valley’s most accessible escapes – less than an hour-long, scenic Metro-North ride from Grand Central.
 The villages sit side by side on the river, tied together by their literary history as the home of Washington Irving and his iconic Legend of Sleepy Hollow.
-Each October, the area transforms into one of New York’s most spirited destinations, with haunted hayrides, lantern-lit cemetery tours, pumpkin displays, and festivals that draw visitors from all over.
-Outside the fall season, Tarrytown and Sleepy Hollow remain year-round draws with historic estates, Hudson River views, and a growing restaurant scene.

 10 Architect-Designed Getaways & Boutique Hotels in Upstate New York